 Choosing the right business structure impacts your tax responsibilities, funding options, registration requirements, and personal liability.

-Learn more about choosing the right business structure at the U.S. Small Business Administration (SBA) website.
+Learn more about choosing the right business structure from the U.S. Small Business Administration.

 Common business structures include the following: